sanjeebtiwary/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
-Sure, here's an example description you could use for a GitHub repository on Human-Activity-Recognition:

-# Human-Activity-Recognition

 This project uses computer vision techniques and deep learning to recognize human activities in real-time.
 The application captures video frames from a webcam, and using a pre-trained convolutional neural network model, it predicts the activity being performed.
 The model has been trained on the Kinetics dataset, which contains over 400 human action classes.